Fedor Ushakov icebreaker

 Review of Fedor Ushakov icebreaker

-MS Fеdor Ushakov ("ледокол Фёдор Ушаков") is an icebreaking vessel owned and operated by SCF Sovcomflot ("Совкомфлот").
-The shipowner is Russian state-owned corporation that specializes in petroleum and LNG shipping.
-SCF's fleet comprises around 150 vessels.
+The 2017-built MS Fеdor Ushakov ("ледокол Фёдор Ушаков") is an icebreaking vessel owned by SCF Sovcomflot (Совкомфлот/fleet) and operated via the subsidiary company SCF Sakhalin Vessels Ltd. The shipowner is a Russian state-owned corporation that specializes in petroleum and LNG shipping.

 History and construction

-The Fedor Ushakov vessel was the third of all four SCF-commissioned icebreakers.
-Compared to the original design, These standby vessels with smaller deadweight (3824 tons), higher personel capacity (98 people) and enhanced functionality.
+IBSBV Fedor Ushakov vessel was the third of all four SCF-commissioned icebreakers.
+Compared to the original design, These standby vessels with smaller deadweight (3824 tons), higher personnel capacity (98 people) and enhanced functionality.
 They were all built by Arctech Helsinki.
-All these ships are used for year-round delivery of equipment, personnel and supplies to the 3 offshore gas and oil platforms.
+All these ships are used for year-round delivery of equipment, personnel, and supplies to the 3 offshore gas and oil platforms.
 The ships also perform standby duty, environmental protection (oil spill recovery), rescue operations (fire-fighting, helicopter, emergency evacuation) and diving support.

 - Fedor Ushakov ship's keel was laid on December 17, 2015.
 The vessel was floated out on June 30, 2016, and delivered on March 3, 2017.